SalomePlatform/hexablock/doc/intro_association.rst

   taking the shortest way.
 - if that wire does not exist, then another wire is build in the following manner:
     - compute the normals to the two vertices,
     - compute the mean normal of the two previous normals,
     - build the plan passing through the two vertices and this mean normal,
-	- the sought-after wire is the interesection of the geometry with the plan,
+    - the sought-after wire is the intersection of the geometry with the plan,
 - if the intersection with this plan fails, then another wire "iso-type" is determined between the two vertices and going along the faces of the geometry linking these two vertices,